Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 Audiences allow you to separate your traffic into specific conditions.
 People who have made a purchase, those who haven’t, or users who spent a certain amount of time on a page.
 You can then use these audiences in your custom reports in the explore section.

-In UA properties you could create custom dimensions and metrics in the admin panel.
-Custom definitions are the GA4 section where you go to create those now.
+Create custom dimensions and metrics in Custom definitions.
 You can learn more about getting started with custom definitions here.

 The last section is DebugView and serves the purpose of allowing you to test data in real-time without having to inflate your actual data.
 No data is recorded in your account outside of the DebugView.
 You can test data from the web or mobile.
 Depending on which you use, will depend on the tools you need to test with.